 136 Search for the Deer Tower Trail

-This morning we head out not really with the intent to go hiking, but on more of a search mission.
-On both the Forest Service Map and the USGS quad maps a long trail called ‘Deer Tower Trail’ is shown but I haven’t found anything written about this trail.
-Also, we have heard a lot about the fantastic area along Home Valley Bluffs including mysterious Latin inscriptions carved into a large rock, so we're looking for possible parking spots and access to the bluffs.
+This morning we head out not really with the intention of hiking, but on more of a search mission.
+On both the USFS and USGS quad maps a long trail called ‘Deer Tower Trail’ is shown but I haven’t found anything about this trail.
+Also, we have heard about the fantastic area along Home Valley Bluffs including mysterious Latin inscriptions carved into a large rock, so we're looking for possible parking spots and access to the bluffs.

 First, south towards the little town of Deer, now I’m assuming ‘Deer Tower Trail’ is named for the long-gone Deer fire lookout tower that was located about a mile north of town up on the peak just off Wayton Road.
-We turn north on Wayton Road and about a mile from Highway 16 on the left is a little campground with three entrances, we pull in to check it out.
+We turn north on Wayton Road and about a mile from Highway 16 on the left is a little campground with three entrances, we pull in to check it out, I believe this is Deer Tower Campground shown on maps.
+It might have been a nice campground once with 8-10 sites but has been neglected far too long and is now turning into a dumpsite.
+We walk back through some trash on an old road at the southwest corner.

 about 20 miles long and shown on maps, but does it really exist?